* Enter any 8-digit banknote serial number, Example: 12345678

 Score Ranges

-• 80-89: Very valuable – significant premium over face value
+• 80-89: Very valuable — Significant premium over face value expected

-• <70: Not valuable – recommended to spend
+• <70: Limited collector interest — Recommended to spend unless personally meaningful

 Bills with fancy serial numbers are most valuable when in uncirculated or “gem” condition.
 However, even circulated bills with exceptional patterns can command significant premiums over face value.